vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 packets will have their opportunity to be dequeued.

-.. cfgcmd:: set traffic-policy round-robin <policy name> class
+.. cfgcmd:: set qos policy round-robin <policy name> class
    <class-ID> quantum <packets>

    Use this command to configure a Round-Robin policy, set its name, set a class ID, and the quantum for that class.
 The deficit counter will add that value each round.

-.. cfgcmd:: set traffic-policy round-robin <policy name> class
+.. cfgcmd:: set qos policy round-robin <policy name> class
    <class ID> queue-limit <packets>

    Use this command to configure a Round-Robin policy, set its name, set